BlogWorkoutsPilates

 4. Wall Push Ups

 Finding it hard to do a regular push-up?
 The Wall Push-Up is a great alternative to that.
-It is an upper-body exercise that is beneficial for beginners as well as those with back problems.
-It is easy on the wrist and does not put stress on the spine.
+It is a total body exercise beneficial for beginners and those with back problems, also effectively activating the chest muscles and triceps.

 How to do it: